Engineers Without Borders

 EWB-KU is a student organization at the University of Kansas committed to assisting communities, locally, domestically, and internationally.
 After its founding in the fall of 2008, the members of EWB-KU decided to help fill a need for sustainable sanitation in the rural Bolivian community of Azacilo.
 Now, the KU chapter of the Engineers Without Borders USA has expanded its service around the nation, in Bolivia, and in Uganda

 In recent years, EWB-KU has put more of a focus on local projects.
-This year we are working with Habitat for Humanity, an organization with a goal of building affordable houses for the community, Adopt-A-Highway aimed at cleaning our roads, and the Tiny House Project whose mission is to construct temporary housing units to areas struck by natural disasters.
-In the past, we have volunteered for trash pickups along Clinton Lake and the Kansas River and plan to do more around the Lawrence and KC area!
+This year, we are working with Habitat for Humanity, an organization with a goal of building affordable houses for the community, Adopt-A-Highway aimed at cleaning our roads, and the Tiny House Project, whose mission is to construct temporary housing units in areas struck by natural disasters.
+In the past, we have volunteered for trash pickups along Clinton Lake and the Kansas River and we plan to do more around the Lawrence and KC area!

 As a part of our chapter, students travel annually to several other states to volunteer their efforts in other communities.
-Recently these projects have included trips to Omaha, Nebraska and Council Bluffs, Iowa to volunteer for Habitat for Humanity.
+Recently, these projects have included trips to Omaha, Nebraska and Council Bluffs, Iowa, to volunteer for Habitat for Humanity.
 Our students also annually travel to the Lower Ninth Ward in New Orleans, Louisiana, for spring break.
-The students work with Historic Green, a non-profit organization aimed to help rebuild and restore homes after they were destroyed or abandoned in the course of Hurricane Katrina and to support new community developments such as a community church, playground, and garden.
+The students work with Historic Green, a non-profit organization aimed at helping rebuild and restore homes after they were destroyed or abandoned in the course of Hurricane Katrina and to support new community developments such as a community church, playground, and garden.

 Email: ewb.ku.eng@gmail.com